vallotlab/scChIPseq/README.md

 # Analysis of scChIPseq datasets

-The scripts reproduce analysis and figures of single-cell immuno-precitpitation followed by sequencing experiments done in the paper : Grosselin et al., 2019.
+The scripts analyses and produce figures of high-throughput single-cell immuno-precitpitation followed by sequencing experiments.

 ## Running analysis